rqlite/rqlite/README.md

         "SELECT * FROM bar"
     ]'

-If queries are present in both the URL and the body of the request, the URL query takes precedence.

 Another approach is to read the database file directly via `sqlite3`, the command-line tool that comes with SQLite.
 As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

 **If you use the query API to execute a command that modifies the database, those changes will not be replicated**.
 Always use the write API for inserts and updates.